Artificial intelligence for partial differential equations in computational mechanics: A review: AI for PDEs: Theoretical Research

 \subsection{Weight Selection}

-The optimization process of PINNs is a type of multi-task learning in machine learning, so the selection of weights among different loss functions is particularly important.
-Different choices of weights will result in different optimization outcomes, thus affecting the efficiency and accuracy of the PINNs algorithm.
-From an optimization perspective, since most optimization algorithms are based on gradient descent, the algorithm will prioritize components with high optimization value in the loss function (optimization value refers to the trend in the magnitude change of the loss function), potentially neglecting other components \citep{mcclenny2023self}.
-The multi-task optimization of the loss function can be expressed mathematically as:
+The optimization process of PINNs is essentially a multi-task learning problem, where balancing different loss terms is crucial for algorithm efficiency and accuracy.
+From an optimization perspective, gradient-based algorithms tend to prioritize components with larger gradient magnitudes, potentially neglecting others \cite{mcclenny2023self}.
+The multi-task loss function can be expressed as: